hchyun/EcologyDataScienceProject/README.md

 ### Data
 The FIA data is a ground sample of FIA plots of forests in the United States.
-For more information visit `https://www.fia.fs.fed.us`.
+For more information visit https://www.fia.fs.fed.us.
 The Daymet data contains climate information of North America.
-For more information visit `https://daymet.ornl.gov`.
+For more information visit https://daymet.ornl.gov.
-For more NEON information visit `https://www.neonscience.org`.
+For more NEON information visit https://www.neonscience.org.

 ## Setting Up
 To Download the data run `make` in `./src`.

 ## Training GJAM
+Running the code on RStudio would be the best method.
 To train the model run `Rscript ./src/Run.R`
 To train individual domains run each `Rscript ./src/Domains/DO<Domain Number>.R` file